chazlarson/Media-Scripts/Plex/README.md

 1. [reset-posters-plex.py](#reset-posters-plexpy) - reset all artwork in a library to Plex default
 1. [grab-current-posters.py](#grab-current-posterspy) - Grab currently-set posters and optionally background artwork
 1. [grab-all-posters.py](#grab-all-posterspy) - grab some or all of the artwork for a library from plex
-2. [grab-all-status.py](#grab-all-statuspy) - grab watch status for all users all libraries from plex
+1. [grab-all-status.py](#grab-all-statuspy) - grab watch status for all users all libraries from plex
-3. [apply-all-status.py](#apply-all-statuspy) - apply watch status for all users all libraries to plex from the file emitted by the previous script
+1. [apply-all-status.py](#apply-all-statuspy) - apply watch status for all users all libraries to plex from the file emitted by the previous script
+1. [delete-collections.py](#delete-collectionspy) - delete most or all collections from one or more libraries
+1. [refresh-metadata.py](#refresh-metadatapy) - Refresh metadata individually on items in a library

 ## user-emails.py